brucedkyle/architectures/docs/supplychain/returns.md

 - Minimizing return losses.
 - Categorize return items for recycle, dispose, or return for sales.
 - Determine fraudulent returns.
+- Identify and track teturns items with hazardous materials.

 ## Background